WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission.

 The team at WealthRocket only recommends products and services that we would use ourselves and that we believe will provide value to our readers.
 However, we advocate for you to continue to do your own research and make educated decisions.

-EQ Bank* is at the vanguard of digital banking in a new and exciting way.
-As an online only bank, EQ Bank offers a small yet impressive line of personal finance products, which includes a hybrid savings account, three registered savings account options, GICs, an international money transfer service, powered by Wise, a USD savings account, and mortgage borrowing options.
+EQ Bank is an online-only bank that offers a small yet impressive line of personal finance products.
+This includes a hybrid savings account, three registered savings account options, GICs, an international money transfer service, a U.S. Dollar savings account, and mortgage borrowing options.

-In this review of EQ Bank, we’ll take a closer look at this exceptional digital bank, providing a detailed summary of its financial products and how they aim to serve Canadians better.
+In this EQ Bank review, we’ll take a closer look at this digital bank, provide a detailed summary of its financial products, and highlight how they aim to serve Canadians better.

-Typically, the EQ Bank’s Savings Plus offers an interest rate of 2.50%*, a rate consistently among the highest currently available in Canada.
+You can enjoy unlimited transactions, including direct deposits, transfers, bill payments, mobile cheque deposits via the EQ Bank app, and Interac e-Transfers.
+The EQ Bank Savings Plus offers an interest rate of 2.50%*, a rate consistently among the highest currently available in Canada.

 EQ Bank Card